R&D Tax Credits and OBBBA: Five Costly Mistakes to Avoid When Filing Retroactive Claims

 Section 174A is permanent.
 Unlike earlier legislative proposals that included sunset provisions, the enacted OBBBA made domestic R&D expensing permanent.

-Small businesses can make late 280C(c)(2) elections or revocations on amended returns filed during the one-year period from July 4, 2025 through July 4, 2026.
+Small businesses could make late 280C(c)(2) elections or revocations on amended returns during the one year window that ran from July 4, 2025 through July 6, 2026.
+July 4, 2026 fell on a Saturday, so the deadline rolled to Monday, July 6.
+That window has closed.

 No, Section G is optional for tax year 2025.
 It becomes mandatory in 2026 with exceptions for QSB payroll credit filers and taxpayers with QREs ≤$1.5M and gross receipts ≤$50M.